Position: Sustainable Open-Source AI Requires Tracking the Cumulative Footprint of Derivatives: Proposal: Data and Impact Accounting

 \subsection{Implementation path}

 We envision a phased rollout. \textbf{Phase~1: Norm-setting.} Major open-source labs adopt standardized reporting for flagship releases, and conferences encourage emissions reporting in submissions (e.g., through reproducibility, transparency or ethics checklists). \textbf{Phase~2: Friction reduction.} Common training stacks (e.g., PyTorch, JAX, TensorFlow and Transformers) expose optional emissions tracking by default, and cloud providers surface location-adjusted carbon and water information in job summaries. \textbf{Phase~3: Ecosystem visibility.} Model hubs and community dashboards aggregate and display reported data, enabling researchers and practitioners to query footprint estimates for model families and track ecosystem trends over time. \textbf{Phase~4: Accountability.} DIA becomes part of routine ecosystem workflows via non-binding badges or ``impact labels'' on model pages, standardized citations for impact statements, and benchmarking that supports voluntary targets and progress tracking.

+Consider the Llama 3 ecosystem: 146 documented derivatives \cite{laufer2025anatomy}, with per-derivative costs ranging from 1 GPU-hour (LoRA) to 500 GPU-hours (full fine-tune).
+Under a moderate distribution, aggregate derivative compute reaches 0.5×–3× the base training cost of 7.7M GPU-hours.
+Without visibility (Scenario A), redundant derivatives accumulate freely.
+With DIA reporting (Scenario B), practitioners can check whether an equivalent derivative exists before creating one, plausibly reducing redundant compute by 15–30\%.
+With DIA integrated into community norms (Scenario C), reductions of 30–50\% are achievable, which is similar to the impact observed when conference reproducibility checklists reduced unreported experimental details.
 This pathway requires no regulatory action, it builds primarily on existing tooling, platforms, and community governance to make environmental impacts measurable and comparable at scale.